-Want the thighs and stomach of a world-class skier?
+Want the Thighs and Stomach of a World-Class Skier?

 Hamstrings, at the back of your thighs!
 This couldn't be easier; lie down on the floor with your arms by your sides, knees bent, and lift up your buttocks, keeping you hands flat against the ground, then go back down again.
 Repeat, breathing deeply each time.

 Simply keep up a regular physical activity such as jogging, cycling, skipping rope, rollerblading or swimming.
 With these sports, you can work out, get some fresh air and keep fit without even realising.

-For the flexibility of the knees and ankles
+For the Flexibility of the Knees and Ankles

 Sports requiring balance such as stand-up paddle or slacklining are excellent.
 Not to mention the strengthening of core muscles through constantly trying to keep your balance, which is equally as good for your abs and back.

 WALKING!
 Every day, before or after lunch, get off the bus or underground one stop early and walk 15 minutes more.
-If you get the chance, try to walk 1 to 2 hours over the weekend or in the evenings at a brisk pace, it's a great way to clear your head from everyday worries!CHECK OUR SKIING AND SNOWBOARDING RANGE
+If you get the chance, try to walk 1 to 2 hours over the weekend or in the evenings at a brisk pace, it's a great way to clear your head from everyday worries!